Net Metering in Maine: How It Works, CMP Credits & Solar Savings

 Net metering has been part of Maine’s energy policy for more than a decade and is overseen by the Maine Public Utilities Commission (PUC).
 You can view the full program details on the Maine PUC’s Net Energy Billing page.

-While the program is periodically reviewed, most of the recent updates in the news — including 2025 legislative changes — primarily affect larger commercial and community-scale projects, not typical residential rooftop systems.
+While the program is periodically reviewed, most of the recent updates — including 2026 legislative discussions — primarily affect larger commercial and community-scale projects, not typical residential rooftop systems.

 Maine’s Net Energy Billing program remains open and unchanged to new residential participants.
 Homeowners who install solar under today’s terms stay on those terms for the duration of their agreement (typically up to 20 years), even if the program changes for future residential installations.

-That’s one reason many Mainers are choosing to go solar now: it locks in today’s crediting structure and protects the long-term value of the energy your home produces.
+That’s one reason many Mainers are choosing to go solar now: locking in today’s crediting structure protects the long-term value of the energy your home produces — regardless of what rates or policies look like down the road.

 How Batteries Work with Net Metering in Maine